tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 ### Basic variants

-If you want to add a simple variant that only needs to change the selector, use the `modifySelectors` helper.
+If you want to add a variant that only needs to change the selector, use the `modifySelectors` helper.

 The `modifySelectors` helper accepts a function that receives an object that can be destructured into the following parts: